Linear Functions to the Extended Reals: Proper scoring rules

-\paragraph{Extension to scores with $-\infty$.} \citet{savage1971elicitation} disallows (intentionally, Section 9.4) the log scoring rule of \citet{good1952rational}, $S(p,y) = \log p(y)$, because it can assign score $-\infty$ if $p(y) = 0$.
+\paragraph{Extensions to scores with $-\infty$.} \citet{savage1971elicitation} disallows (intentionally, Section 9.4) the log scoring rule of \citet{good1952rational}, $S(p,y) = \log p(y)$, because it can assign score $-\infty$ if $p(y) = 0$.
 The prominence of the log scoring rule has historically (e.g. \citet{hendrickson1971proper}) motivated including it, but doing so requires generalizing the characterization to include possibly-neg-infinite scores.

-The modern treatment of \citet{gneiting2007strictly} (also \citet{frongillo2014general}) captures such scoring rules as follows: It briefly defines extended-valued \emph{subtangents}, analogues of this paper's extended subgradients (but possibly on infinite-dimensional spaces, so for instance requirements of ``legal sums'' are replaced with ``quasi-integrable'').
-The characterization can then be stated: A regular scoring rule is (strictly) proper if and only if it is of the form (\ref{eqn:subtan}) for some (strictly) convex $g$ with \emph{subtangents} $\{f_p\}$.
+The modern treatment of \citet{gneiting2007strictly} (also \citet{frongillo2014general,frongillo2021general}) captures such scoring rules as follows: It briefly defines extended-valued \emph{subtangents}, analogues of this paper's extended subgradients (but possibly on infinite-dimensional spaces, so for instance requirements of ``legal sums'' are replaced with ``quasi-integrable'').
+The characterization can then be stated: A regular scoring rule is (strictly) proper if and only if it is of the form (\ref{eqn:subtan}) for some (strictly) convex $g$ with \emph{subtangents} $\{f_p : p \in \P\}$.

 However, these characterizations have drawbacks analogous to those enumerated above, and also utilize the somewhat-mysterious subtangent objects.
-This motivates Theorem \ref{thm:proper-char} (for the case $\P = \Delta_{\Y}$) and Theorem \ref{thm:proper-subset-char} (for general $\P \subseteq \Delta_{\Y}$), which are more specific about when and how subtangent scoring rules can be constructed.
+This motivates a more explicit and constructive approach of this paper, albeit for finite-dimensional spaces only.

-In particular, for $\P = \Delta_{\Y}$, Theorem \ref{thm:proper-char} formalizes a slightly-informal construction and claim of \citet{gneiting2007strictly}, Section 3.1: given \emph{any} convex function on $\Delta_{\Y}$, \emph{all} of its subtangent rules are proper.
-I do not know if proving it would be rigorously possible without much of the development of extended subgradients in this paper.
-This circles us back to first paper to state a characterization, \citet{mccarthy1956measures}, which asserts ``any convex function of a set of probabilities may serve'', but, omitting proofs, merely remarks, ``The derivative has to be taken in a suitable generalized sense.''
+\paragraph{Contributions.} We will see two results on the \emph{construction of proper scoring rules}, extensions of the existing characterization.
+For domain $\P = \Delta_{\Y}$, Theorem \ref{thm:proper-char} formalizes a slightly-informal remark of \citet{gneiting2007strictly}, Section 3.1: given \emph{any} convex function on $\Delta_{\Y}$, \emph{all} of its subtangent rules are proper.
+Furthermore, if and only if the function is strictly convex, all of them are strictly proper.
+I do not know if proving this result formally would be rigorously possible without much of the development of extended subgradients in this paper.\footnote{This circles us back to first paper to state a characterization, \citet{mccarthy1956measures}, which asserts ``any convex function of a set of probabilities may serve'', but, omitting proofs, merely remarks, ``The derivative has to be taken in a suitable generalized sense.''}